 Click on the Style Challenges link in the sidebar to enter your first challenge.
 The Style Challenges menu will open up, and you can browse the different challenges and find one you'd like to enter.

-Each challenge is themed, and will give you a short description of what your model is doing and what she should be wearing.
+Each challenge is themed and will give you a short description of what your model is doing and what she should be wearing.
 There are also requirements for each challenge.
-You always have to pay a certain amount of tickets to enter, but you may also be required to wear certain garments in order to satisify the particular theme.
+You always have to pay a certain amount of tickets to enter, but you may also be required to wear certain garments in order to satisfy the particular theme.

 Challenges last for a limited amount of time.
-Most challenges will give you 2-3 days to enter; some special challenges might have less time, while the Daily Challenge always stays up for 24 hours.
+Most challenges will give you two to three days to enter; some special challenges might have less time, while the Daily Challenge always stays up for 24 hours.
 After the timer runs out, you cannot enter a challenge which has expired.

 I recommend players (in particular, new players) to ONLY buy the garments needed for each challenge.
 When you first start off the game, you're given only $5,000 and you'll need to use your money sparingly.